Woodlands Church is excited to be hosting four full time residents for the 2025-2026 Ministry Year.

 They should have a willingness to learn and a desire to teach.

-Woodlands Church desires that Residency would be a sustainably funded program that covers all associated costs for our residents.
+Woodlands Church desires that Residency would be a sustainably funded program that works to covers associated costs for our residents.

 Residents will also be given a professional clinical ministry readiness assessment, and be provided with job search support, resume writing and job search coaching.